OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

    through the **WindVelX**, **WindVelY**, and **WindVelZ** lists above.
    If FAST.Farm encounters an unknown/invalid channel name, it warns the users but will remove the suspect channel from the output file.
-   Please refer to Appendix C for a complete list of possible output parameters.
+   Please refer to :numref:`FF:APP:Output` for a complete list of possible output parameters.

 .. _FF:AmbWindVTK: